Mickelson tries to focus at Colonial after historic PGA win - WHIZ News

 Spieth actually had a longer winless drought on the PGA Tour than Mickelson before winning the Valero Texas Open last month.
 Spieth had gone nearly four years since tapping in a final putt at the 2017 British Open for his third major and 11th victory overall in his first five years as a pro.

 The week after the Texas Open, Spieth tied for third at the Masters.
-He then took a month off before a ninth-place finish at the Byron Nelson, and then was 30th the PGA Championship in the major that now splits the two Dallas-Fort Worth area tournaments.
+He then took a month off before a ninth-place finish at the Byron Nelson, and then was 30th in the PGA Championship, the major that now splits the two Dallas-Fort Worth area tournaments.

 “I actually really like this part of the season for major prep and for the ability to play well in these hometown events.
 It’s a stretch that I very much enjoy,” he said.
 “I’ve had pretty good success with this part of the schedule, and just looking to try and build on that this year.”